 The trip frequency choice model forecasts the choice of making either zero or one long distance trip greater than 50 miles by residents of California.
 The models produce the probabilities of a single person in each household type in a TAZ making one travel-alone long-distance trip and one travel-in-group long-distance trip on a given day.
-Household types are stratified by four household size groups (1, 2, 3, or 4+), three income groups (low, medium, or high income), three auto ownership groups (0, 1, or 2+ autos), and three number of workers groups (0, 1, or 2+ workers) to produce the numbers of households by each of 99 different household types for each TAZ.10 The forecasts produce the probabilities represent the trips per person for each household type.
+Household types are stratified by four household size groups (1, 2, 3, or 4+), three income groups (low, medium, or high income), three auto ownership groups (0, 1, or 2+ autos), and three number of workers groups (0, 1, or 2+ workers) to produce the numbers of households by each of 99 different household types for each TAZ.10 The forecasts produce the probabilities of making either a production-attraction trip or the return attraction-production trip.
+The resulting probabilities represent the trips per person for each household type.
 The trips per person were multiplied by the household size and, then, by the number of households in the specific household size group to estimate the total person trips "generated."
-Thus, the growth in total forecast trips for any forecast year is directly related to the growth in the numbers of household type.
+Thus, the growth in total forecast trips for any forecast year is directly related to the growth in the numbers of households by household type.